 Storage ideas for small campers- Get a box for your shoes

-We used one of these and we store it under the table.
+We use one of these and store it under the table.
 It holds all our shoes.
-(Get bags for muddy boots!)
-If you need the table, put the box in the passenger footwell when you're parked, and move it when you're driving again.
-Easy peasy 🙂
+(Get plastic bags for muddy boots!)
+If you need to use the table, put the box in the passenger footwell when you're parked, and move it when you're driving again.
+Easy peasy.

 If you want to be REALLY organised, get some large elastic bands and secure the shoes together in pairs so they're easy to find!

 For this, I do recommend an easy to clean, plastic box.
-We love the trolley because we can use it if we need to transport something heavy, which is why we got one with wheels.
+We love this trolley box because we can use it if we need to transport something heavy, which is why we got one with wheels.
 But a normal plastic box will work for shoe storage too.

-Do YOU have a good tip for clothes storage in a campervan or motorhome?
-Share it below so we can all benefit.
-If you enjoyed this post, we'd love it if you shared it on Pinterest.
+Do YOU have any good motorhome or campervan storage ideas?
+Share them below so we can all benefit.
+If you enjoyed this post, we'd love it if you shared it your vanlife board on Pinterest.
 Thank you 🙂